GALAXYCHAIN-TECHNOLOGIES-LTD/BluekeyDAO/README.md

 Now, Bluekey transforms into a global Decentralized Autonomous Organisation(DAO) this 10th Day of January 2022.

-Govrenance & Voting
+Governance & Voting
 **Bluekey-BKY will be used for voting proposals by stakeholders.
 **BKYC is an Ethereum Smart Contract token, with 10 Billion Total Supply

 Ecosystem Utility Token
-***BluekeyCash-BKYC will be used as the utility token for staking, & transactions within the DAO Ecosystem.
+***BluekeyCash-BKYC will be used as the utility token for staking,protocol rewards(incentives) & transactions within the DAO Ecosystem.
 **BKYC is a Binance Smart Contract token with mintable Supply.

 ROAD-MAP 2022